 Stony Brook Medicine's vision of transforming medicine by translating research into practice serves as a guide star for our initiatives in the Department of Psychiatry and Behavioral Health.
 Building on an established research program, we launched an imaging program that will provide clinicians with new diagnostic and prognostic tools.

-“Better care for more people-better care through research; better care through education; better care for more people through expanded clinical services” has become the rallying cry for 2018.
+“Better care for more people-better care through research; better care through education; better care for more people through expanded clinical services” has become the rallying cry.
 Spurred on by tremendous growth in programs and services over the last few years, our faculty and staff have embraced the challenge before us to continue this growth to meet the ever expanding needs across Long Island.